 I’m glad that I still can bike, 17 years ago I came down with the Guillain Barre Syndrome that made me partially paralyzed, I still have symptoms from the time I had Guillain Barre Syndrome.
-Getting out on a bike ride is fantastic, and the nordic bike tour will be a great ride.
+Getting out on a bike ride is fantastic, and the Nordic bike tour will be a great ride.

 It’s a 3 stage ride, each stage includes multi-day rides.
-I’m not camping out, instead I will stay most nights in Airbnb.
-For about 20 Euro a night you get a bed, a shower, a breakfast and you meet amazing people, that beats out camping, where you have to find a place to camp, setup a tent, cook a meal and I do not need to bring camping gear.
+I’m not camping out, instead, I will stay most nights in Airbnb.
+For about 20 Euro a night you get a bed, a shower, a breakfast and you meet amazing people, that beats out camping, where you have to find a place to camp, set up a tent, cook a meal and I do not need to bring camping gear.

 Stage 1 – Amsterdam to Bergen, Norway

 In Bergen I will jump onboard Hurtigruten a daily passenger and freight shipping service, that will sail along Norway’s western and northern coast from Bergen to Kirkenes.
-My intel say that there is a gym onboard, so I will keep my fitness up.
+My intel says that there is a gym onboard, so I will keep my fitness up.
 This journey will take 6 days and I will be enjoying the beauty of the Norwegian landscape and fjords.

 Stage 2 – Kirkenes, Norway to Stockholm, Sweden

-I will be joined by one of my sisters, from Kirkenes, we will cross in to Finland, and we are biking to Junosuando, in Sweden.
+I will be joined by one of my sisters, from Kirkenes, we will cross into Finland, and we are biking to Junosuando, in Sweden.
 As you can see on the Map Junosuando is a bit of a detour – there is a purpose behind this detour.

 Junosuando is a small village with around 350 inhabitants, Junosuando is located on the banks of Torne river and located 140 km north of the Article Circle.
 It was founded in 1637 by a direct forefather to me.
-This is my ancestors homestead on my mothers side, I spent every summer here as a child/teenager.
+This is my ancestors homestead on my mothers’ side, I spent every summer here as a child/teenager.

 This time I will only stay for a few days, meeting up with family.
 My sister will end her bike ride here, from Junosuando to Stockholm I will be on my own.
 I will follow the rivers and coastline down to Turku, Finland, which will be fairly flat.
-In Turku I will take a ferry over to Stockholm.
+In Turku, I will take a ferry over to Stockholm.

 Stage 3 – Stockholm to Amsterdam

-I will stay in Stockholm for a few days, before the ultimate stage ride back home to Amsterdam, nothing spectacular – should be fairly easy ride with some rolling hills south of Stockholm down towards Jönköping.
+I will stay in Stockholm for a few days, before the ultimate stage ride back home to Amsterdam, nothing spectacular – should be a fairly easy ride with some rolling hills south of Stockholm down towards Jönköping.
 Some short ferry rides, Helsingborg to Helsingör and Rödby to Puttgarden.